 The simplest way to describe Alan James is that he’s a musical storyteller.
 He’s also a pretty good guitar player and singer (he’d better be, at his age), but those are the enhancements; his stories and comments about life and love are what catch and hold your attention.
 Some of them will make you laugh-- and others will put a lump in your throat.
 Some will bring you long thoughts, as they touch your mind as well as your heart.
 His performances are not only enjoyable, they’re meaningful.
 You’ll walk away feeling good inside.

-The songs you’ll hear are the "keepers" from over forty years of playing and writing songs—plus all the other things that musicians do to support their habit.
+The songs you’ll hear are the "keepers" from over fifty years of playing and writing songs—plus all the other things that musicians do to support their habit.
 These are tunes that have stood the test of time.
 I asked Alan to say a bit about his experience songwriting, and this is what he told me:

 "Songs don’t come from playing and writing music; they come from the rest of life, from the joys and sorrows of being human.
 They're tales of the comic and tragic parts we play in each others' amazing, so-called "ordinary everyday lives", told to a tune.
 They come from all of us, to all of us, for all of us. . .
 I don’t write songs because I’m "different"; I do it because I’m the same."